jnyfah/CuriousX/SyntaxAnalysis/README.md

 In summary

-- expression is made up of sum of terms
+-   Expression is made up of sum of terms
 -   Term is a product of factors
 -   Factor is a number or parenthesized sub expression

 The `Node.hpp` file contains utility function for the tree nodes